PGD Apprenticeships

 There are some basic skills which will help you go far in your career as a plumber and drainlayer.
 You should be:

-New trainees who enrol for their first block course from 2022 onwards will start the Version 3 course.
-Download Your Journey Map.
+New trainees who enrol for their first block course from March 2025 onwards will start the Version 4 courses.

 Learning Structure

-There are two main components to your apprenticeship training.
-The two forms of learning are designed to be done side-by-side:
+All these forms of learning are designed to be done side-by-side.

 What does it cost?